Darryl Sittler

 Darryl Glen Sittler (born September 18, 1950) is a Canadian former professional ice hockey player who played in the National Hockey League (NHL) from 1970 until 1985 for the Toronto Maple Leafs, the Philadelphia Flyers and the Detroit Red Wings.
 He was elected to the Hockey Hall of Fame in 1989, the Ontario Sports Hall of Fame in 2003 and the Canadian Walk of Fame in 2016.
 In 2017 Sittler was named one of the '100 Greatest NHL Players' in history.

-On February 7, 1976, Sittler set an NHL record for most points by an individual in one game when he made ten points (six goals and four assists) against the Boston Bruins - a record that still stands after more than forty-five years.
+On February 7, 1976, Sittler set an NHL record for most points by an individual in one game when he scored ten points (six goals and four assists) against the Boston Bruins.
 He also remains the most recent NHL player to score six goals in one game.

 Playing career

 Toronto Maple Leafs

 Sittler grew up in St. Jacobs, Ontario, and played minor hockey in nearby Elmira.
 He was drafted out of the Junior C Elmira Sugar Kings by the London Nationals, soon renamed the London Knights, and played under coaches Turk Broda and Bep Guidolin.

 Sittler was selected eighth overall by the Maple Leafs in the 1970 NHL Amateur Draft.
 He was named team captain on September 10, 1975, after Dave Keon left the team to play in the World Hockey Association following a contract dispute with Leafs owner Harold Ballard.

 In his first season as captain, Sittler finished the season with 41 goals and 59 assists, being the first Leaf ever to reach the 100 point mark.
 A few months later, he tied the playoff record for most goals in one game, with five against the Philadelphia Flyers.
 That summer, in the inaugural Canada Cup, he scored in overtime to win the final series for Team Canada over Czechoslovakia.

 On February 7, 1976, in a game between Toronto and Boston at Maple Leaf Gardens, Sittler set an NHL record that still stands by tallying six goals and adding four assists for ten points (eclipsing Maurice Richard's record of eight, set in 1944).
 All his points were scored against rookie goalie Dave Reece in an 11–4 Maple Leaf victory.

 In 1977–78, Sittler's 117 points ranked him third in regular-season scoring behind Guy Lafleur and Bryan Trottier, and also earned him a Second Team All-Star selection.
 Sittler's scoring totals remained a Leafs record until being surpassed by Doug Gilmour in 1992–93.

 The 1978–79 season saw Sittler suffer some knee problems and miss ten games.
 It was also the year Leafs owner Ballard fired and then rehired coach Roger Neilson, a process which saw Sittler lobby on the players' behalf for Neilson's reinstatement.